Sequential Elimination and Union Shapley Value for Group Assessment in Coalitional Games: Introduction

 \section{Introduction}

-Coalitional games are the most popular model of cooperation and interplay of separate entities.
-They have been used to model oligopolistic markets~\cite{Yi:2003}, in gene expression analysis~\cite{Moretti:etal:2010} and, more recently, to explain outcomes of machine learning models~\cite{Lundberg:Lee:2017}.
-In coalitional games, each group of elements is associated with a real number that expresses its performance or its value.
-One of the central questions is about the importance of specific elements of the modelled system.

-The Shapley value, proposed by \citet{Shapley:1953}, constitutes a widely accepted answer to this question, due to multiple axiomatic characterizations all yielding it as a unique fair method.
-The Shapley value assesses the importance of an element by looking at its \emph{marginal contribution} to all possible coalitions and, consequently, to the game itself.
-One of the famous axiomatizations by \citet{Hart:Mas-Colell:1989} captures this by the notion of \emph{potential} of a game: the Shapley value of a player is then simply the impact of the removal of the player on the potential function.
+The topic of element assessment appears in a wide variety of areas, including cooperative games~\cite{Shapley:Shubik:1954}, centrality analysis in networks~\cite{Ballester:etal:2006}, and data valuation in machine learning~\cite{Ghorbani:Zou:2019}.
 In many scenarios, it becomes essential to assess not only individual elements, but also pairs or groups of elements.
-Elements in a group may be independent, but also highly correlated, and the value of a coalition in large games gives little to no information about the contribution of the group to the final output.
-This is, for example, evident when large machine learning algorithms are considered, where a few features are unable to provide a reasonable prediction on their own.
-Also, looking at the sum of individual assessments ignores the underlying structure of their cooperation.
+Elements in a group may be independent, but they may also be highly correlated.
+As in the case of individual elements, the assessment of groups should not only focus on group performance, but also on the interaction and interplay with the rest of the system.
+This is, for example, evident when large machine learning models are considered, where a few features are unable to provide a reasonable prediction on their own~\cite{Lundberg:Lee:2017}.
+The central question of this paper is: how should the value of a group of players be defined when individual values are known?

+Two straightforward methods to extend an assessment of individual elements to groups are to sum individual assessments or to treat the group as a single merged element and assess it accordingly.
+Clearly, taking the sum of individual assessments ignores the underlying structure of cooperation.
+In turn, merging alters the analyzed structure and ignores interactions within the group.
+As a result, both approaches often fail to accurately capture dependencies within groups.

+In this work, we analyze another natural approach based on sequential elimination: elements of a group are removed one by one, and their assessments are aggregated.
+Sequential elimination naturally measures the net contribution of a group by discounting overlapping effects and focusing on the damage caused by the group's absence.
+This approach is used, for example, as a heuristic method for selecting an optimal group, where the best element is chosen at each step of the process~\cite{Darst:etal:2018,Albert:etal:2000b,Holme:etal:2002}.